 Creating Contrast With Texture

-For example, start imagining how it feels to run your hand over a bumpy, cool backsplash versus a table’ smooth top.
-It is the perception of texture in interiors that matters.
+For example, consider how different it feels to run your hand over a rough, cool backsplash vs a polished tabletop.
+It’s how people perceive texture in interiors that counts.

-When you put two textures that contrast together, this adds weight to space, visually.
-This means that the design components will be able to draw the eyes in more quickly.
-When you use two textures that contrast, such as rough and smooth, this works best.
+When you combine two textures that contrast, it visually gives weight to the area.
+As a result, the design elements will be able to attract the eyes in faster.
+This works best when you utilize two textures that contrast, such as rough and smooth.

 Creating Contrast With Color